yvt/zig-armv8m-test/README.md

 ## License

-This project is under the public domain.
+This project is dual-licensed under the Apache License Version 2.0 and the MIT License.